Catalog Description

 Lecture:

-- The instructor will present a lecture on the topics of User Interface and User Experience design, including sharing examples that directly illustrate the relationship between the two.
-Students will then be expected to draft a response to the lecture that illustrates their understanding of the two distinct fields and how they complement one another.
+1. The instructor will present a lecture on the topics of User Interface and User Experience design, including sharing examples that directly illustrate the relationship between the two.
+Students will then be expected to share a response to the lecture that illustrates their understanding of the two distinct fields and how they complement one another.

 Distance Learning

-- The instructor will provide a lecture presentation and accompanying tutorial on how to improve the User Interface (UI) design in a Web app (Website).
+1. The instructor will provide a lecture presentation and accompanying tutorial on how to improve the User Interface (UI) design tailored to a target audience.
 Students will then be asked to follow the tutorial on enhancing the UI design by applying the concepts and practices to an existing Website.
-Students will update their website with the modifications completed and provide a link via the LMS.
-In addition, students will then respond to prompts with written submissions to share where they succeeded and where there is room for growth in their implementation.
+Students will then share their results with the rest of the class via a discussion board where they will also respond to prompts sharing where they succeeded and where there is room for growth in their implementation.

 Typical Out of Class Assignments